 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the Proposed Rule Change and discussed any comments it received on the Proposed Rule Change.
+In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
-The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.
+The Exchange has prepared summaries, set forth in Sections A, B, and C below, of the most significant aspects of such statements.